UTAT-UAS/ARCHIVE_hardware_integration/README.md

     - 5G data link
     - Camera and sensor integration
 - Automation
     - ROS nodes need to be started manually from seperate launch files.
-Responsible for streamlining it for pushing to the Jetson nano
+Responsible for streamlining it for pushing to the embedded device.
     - Creating and researching services we can start from the nano to enable hardware interfaces (like a vpn service)

-- Integration with Jetson Nano
+- Integration with Embedded Systems
-    - Ensure codebase works outside of container (e.g. no aboslute paths anywhere)
+    - Ensure codebase works outside of container (e.g. no absolute paths anywhere)
-    - Testing hardware with HITL + Pixhawk to ensure everything runs smoothly